-Situated on Regent Street, a stone's throw from Piccadilly in the heart of London, Café Royal stands in a league of its own.
-The recently reopened hotel has an illustrious and colorful history as one of the most renowned meeting places in London, frequented throughout the ages by everyone from Oscar Wilde to Lady Diana.
+Situated on Regent Street a stone's throw from Piccadilly in the heart of London, Hotel Café Royal stands in a league of its own, with an illustrious and colorful 150+-year history as one of the most renowned meeting places in London, frequented throughout the ages by everyone from Oscar Wilde and Winston Churchill to Lady Diana and David Bowie.
+While the city outside couldn't be more pulsing, the hotel within is a serene oasis of sophistication and elegance, the look is a mix of French opulence (in The Grill Room lounge and in original ceilings and bannisters throughout the public spaces), Milanese minimalism (the rooms and suites), and Japanese Zen (Akasha spa).

 What's On Site